berthubert/galmon/README.md

 F9P, several of us use the [ArdusimpleRTK2B](https://www.ardusimple.com/simplertk2b/) board.

+> NOTE: One of our programs is called 'ubxtool'.
+Sadly, we did not do our
+> research, and there is another '[ubxtool](https://gpsd.io/ubxtool.html)' already, part of
+> [gpsd](https://gpsd.io).
+You might have ended up on our page by mistake.
+> Sorry!

 To deliver data to the project, please read
 [The Galmon GNSS Monitoring Project](https://berthub.eu/articles/posts/galmon-project/) and consult the rules outlined in [the operator